xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 - This is the status quo for building, which has a few implications.
 One of the victims of implicit module compilation is debugging.
 - When debugging Swift, LLDB needs the PCM files used during compilation to be able to create an expression context for Swift
 - When building in Xcode, this works by embedding PCM paths in the object files DWARF, which allows the debugger to fairly quickly find and load them at attach time.
-- When building with Buck and remotely built output, however, the referenced PCM paths do not exist as they are in some other machines’ module cache.
+- When building remotely, the built output, however, the referenced PCM paths do not exist as they are in some other machines’ module cache.
 This means the path embedding has to be disabled and LLDB has to recompile the modules itself.
 - This can take a substantial amount of time, on the order of 2 min for Stella.

 ### Remote Execution

-- Another significant issue is remote execution, which affects Buck2 in particular, as all actions are remotely executed by default.
+- Another significant issue is remote execution, as all actions are remotely executed by default.
 - As each action is isolated and transient, they cannot rely on a shared module cahce.
 This would cause build errors as the cached modules would refer to inputs no longer present
 - This means every remotely executed Swift compilation has to compile its entire set of dependent Clang modules every time, including the SDK modules.
 - Google saw a 60 - 80% reduction in build time when migrating their remote builds to use explicit modules by avoiding this step.
-- So until we have this in place, Swift can only be efficiently built locally with Buck2.
+- So until we have this in place, Swift can only be efficiently built locally.

 ## Explicit Module